ges-gameplays/GES-Uplink/README.md

 Installation Instructions

-• Navigate to Program Files\Steam\SteamApps\SourceMods\gesource
+â€¢ Navigate to Program Files\Steam\SteamApps\SourceMods\gesource

-• Drag and drop the contents of the included "gesource" folder into the main GE:S folder
+â€¢ Drag and drop the contents of the included "gesource" folder into the main GE:S folder

-• When prompted, agree to merge folders
+â€¢ When prompted, agree to merge folders

-• The gameplays are now installed
+â€¢ The gameplays are now installed

-• Launch a gameplay by typing "ge_gameplay uplink" into the server console
+â€¢ Launch a gameplay by typing "ge_gameplay uplink" into the server console

 ---